bezzlab/TGEClassification/README.md

 13. peptideEvidenceIsoforms.py - uses output from step 7, detailed annotation file from step 10 and filtered PSM csv file from step 3 to find isoform specific peptide evidence.
 14. IsoformScoring.py - this tool uses filtered Amino acid fasta file and protein and peptide/PSM outputs from MSGF+ for PIT search (step 3) and standard search (step 4) and vcf files from step 12 and 13.
 This tool predicts the probability of variants.

+## Run test data

+You can try running the test data to check that all the components are working.